|Other Freelang resources|

 Nahuatl had been spoken in Central Mexico since at least the 7th century AD.
 At the time of the Spanish conquest of Mexico in the early 16th century it was the language of the Aztecs.
 With the expansion of the Aztec empire and the introduction of the Latin alphabet, Nahutal became a prestige language and a literary language (Classical Nahuatl).

-Download our free dictionary (for Windows) and browse both the Old Nahuatl-English and the English-Old Nahuatl lists.
+Download our free dictionary (for Windows or Android) and browse both the Old Nahuatl-English and the English-Old Nahuatl lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Manuel Rodríguez Villegas.